hailpam/iot-discovery-jcli/README.md

 ## Examples of Use
 ####List all service types from dns-sd.org
-Please note, the "-e" is required here as dns-sd.org is not secured with DNSSEC.
+By default, Tiaki performs DNSSEC validation.
+If the domain name is not DNSSEC-enabled (eg. dns-sd.org), the -e (insecure) option should be used.
 ```
 $ cd $PROJECT_HOME
 $ java -jar ./build/libs/iot-discovery-jcli-1.0.jar -d dns-sd.org -e